AnilpreetSingh/grameen-sahayak-BlackRockProject/README.md

 # Grameen Sahayak: Phone-based Question Answering with ChatGPT

 Grameen Sahayak is a cutting-edge phone-call based Hindi question answering system, leveraging the power of OpenAI's GPT 3.5 (ChatGPT).
+This project won 3rd place in BlackRock BlackKnight Hackathon
 ## Use Case

 Grameen Sahayak offers a seamless user experience through a hotline where users can verbally ask their questions.
 Our system promptly responds by sending SMS answers in Hindi to their registered phone numbers, typically within 20-30 seconds.